bestbat/todo.txt-cli-wiki/Quick-Start-Guide.md

 - Something missing?
 Todo.txt is extensible; many users have already written Add-ons listed on the [[Todo.sh Add on Directory]] page.

 - Having problems?
-Have a look at the [[Troubleshooting]] page, or ask on the friendly [mailing list](http://groups.yahoo.com/group/todotxt/).
+Have a look at the [[Troubleshooting]] page, or ask on the in the [discussions group](https://github.com/todotxt/todo.txt-cli/discussions)